-What to expect in recovery

-- After surgery, you will remain in the Post Anesthesia Care Unit (PACU) for monitoring until you have recovered from anesthesia. - You will then be transported to an inpatient room.
+What to expect in recovery After surgery, you will remain in the Post Anesthesia Care Unit (PACU) for monitoring until you have recovered from anesthesia.
+You will then be transported to an inpatient room.
 Your family will be informed of your location and invited to the room.

-Equipment & tubes that you may have

-- You may have a surgical drain.

-- Dressing on the surgical site.

-- Intravenous line (IV) with fluids.
+Equipment & tubes that you may have You may have a surgical drain.
+Dressing on the surgical site Intravenous line (IV) with fluids.
 The fluids generally run through an IV pump.

-- Finger probe to monitor oxygen levels.

-- You may have a bladder catheter.

-- IPCDs (ntermittent pneumatic compression devices are wraps placed around your lower legs that work by tightening and relaxing), foot pumps, or compression hose.

-- Incentive spirometer

-Medication & fluids that you may receive

-- Intravenous (IV) fluids for hydration. - Antibiotics to prevent infection. - Pain medication given in your IV, by mouth, or as an injection as ordered by your surgeon and anesthesiologist. - Patient-controlled analgesia pump (patient-controlled pain pump) if ordered by your surgeon. - Medications for nausea and muscle spasms as ordered by your surgeon. - Your routine home medications will be started as determined by your surgeon.
+Finger probe to monitor oxygen levels You may have a bladder catheter.
+IPCDs (intermittent pneumatic compression devices are wraps placed around your lower legs that work by tightening and relaxing), foot pumps, or compression hose.
+Incentive spirometer Medication & fluids that you may receive Intravenous (IV) fluids for hydration Antibiotics to prevent infection Pain medication given in your IV, by mouth, or as an injection as ordered by your surgeon and anesthesiologist Patient-controlled analgesia pump (patient-controlled pain pump) if ordered by your surgeon Medications for nausea and muscle spasms as ordered by your surgeon Your routine home medications will be started as determined by your surgeon.
+Food • You will start with ice chips and liquids after surgery and will be able to start eating solid food as tolerated.
+Activity Out of bed walking or up to the chair as ordered by the surgeon Your nurse will notify you of any activity restrictions.
+Minimize bending and twisting at the waist.
+Roll side to side using the log roll method every two hours.
+Education Orientation to your inpatient unit including safety precautions and when and how to contact the nurse Post-operative plan of care Feeling & sensation The first day you will likely feel uncomfortable, but the pain should be bearable with medications.

-Food

-• You will start with ice chips and liquids after surgery and will be able to start eating solid food as tolerated.

-- Out of bed walking or up to the chair as ordered by the surgeon - Your nurse will notify you of any activity restrictions. - Minimize bending and twisting your neck.

-Education

-- Orientation to your inpatient unit including safety precautions and when and how to contact the nurse - Post-operative plan of care

-Feeling & sensation

-• The first day you will likely feel uncomfortable, but the pain should be bearable with medications.